byjg/automate/README.md

-# Automate ByJG
+# Automate ByJG 1.1.0

-Native bash script for automate tasks in a multiple servers
+Native bash script for running scripts across a multiple servers

 ## How it works?

-Automate can you to run scripts called "plugin" across a multiple servers.
+Automate run scripts called "plugins" across a multiple servers.
+Each plugin is created in your local machine and the it is spreaded to all the servers.

 ### Install